jamesaduncan/html-template/API-DESIGN.md

     ```

 If the microdata elements have an id attribute, then the rendered elements will get
-the itemid attribute, and reference the source:
+the itemid attribute, and reference the source.
+The itemid is generated using the
+source element's baseURI, not the current document's baseURI.
+This ensures correct
+URL resolution when rendering microdata from external documents:

    ```html
     <base href="https://example.com/people">